 Recent Posts / View All Posts

-Assault (CC 266) is a hybrid offence but it is almost always tried summarily.
-Individuals convicted of assault are usually sentenced to a modest fine payment, probation, or in some cases a short period of jail time or house arrest.
-Repeat offenders are generally given heavier sentences and are more likely…
+Possession of a scheduled substance/narcotic (CDSA 4) is a hybrid offence but it is usually tried summarily.
+Individuals convicted of possession of a scheduled substance are usually sentenced to a modest fine payment, probation and, in some cases, a short period of jail time or house arrest.
+Repeat offenders are…

 Pardon / Record Suspension News